theGotla/Data-Science-Portfolio/Resume Classification/ReadMe.md

 #### Word Embedding
-2 different word embedding techniques were used before modelleling as shown - -Tf-Idf
+2 different word embedding techniques were used before modelleling as shown
+- Tf-Idf
 - Count Vectorizer

 The logic of Tf-Idf vecorisation is shown as below